rule

 Text 50

-The one who in knowledge of a tree its seed and maturity is the witness distinct from the birth and death of the tree is the same way the witness separate of [the birth and death of] the physical body.
+Someone knowing about the seed and maturity of a tree, is the witness distinct from the birth and death of that tree.
+One is the same way the witness separate from the [birth and death of] the physical body.

 Text 51

-The unintelligent person this way failing to distinguish the person from the material nature, does, by that contact with the reality completely bewildered, return to the material ocean [see also B.G.
+An unintelligent person who fails to distinguish this way the person from his material nature, enters, completely bewildered in taking material forms for real, the material ocean [see also B.G.
 9: 21-22 and 1.7: 5].
+(Vedabase)

 Text 52